Faithful to the core.

 The transformation of all history by the Incarnation makes a truly Christ-centered study of the past an indispensable hallmark of a Christendom education.
 Without this focus, it is nearly impossible to truly understand the present and shape the future.

 You will examine the formation and disintegration of Christian culture from ancient times to the present and investigate the historical consequences of thoughts, teachings, writings, and ideas in the areas of philosophy, political science, theology, and literature.
 You will be equipped with a well-formed and broad understanding of the past.
 This focus on history will assist you as you go on to make history yourself.

-In addition to the above-mentioned core classes, all students participate in the Education for a Lifetime Program (ELP), which offers two classes (CCOL 101, CCOL 301) worth a total of two credits over the course of four years.
-More information about this unique program designed to help students excel in their post-graduation life may be found here.
+In addition to the above-mentioned core classes, all students will take a series of career-related classes under the title, Education for Life, which offers two courses (CCOL 101, CCOL 301) worth a total of two credits over the course of four years.
+Students graduate having a full understanding of resume and cover letter writing, how to prepare for and ace an interview, the imortance of networking and building credit, the value of a Linkedin profile and how to search for a job, and much more.
+More information about this unique opportunity designed to help students excel in their post-graduation life may be found here.